COVID-19 Immunization Plan

 Second doses are given about 16 weeks after the first dose.
 You will get an email, text or phone call to let you know when you are eligible to book an appointment to get a second dose.

 Everyone living B.C. will have the opportunity to get the vaccine for free in 2021.
-Your vaccine appointment will be scheduled when you are eligible, based on your age.
+Your vaccine appointment is scheduled based on your age.

-People born in 1981 or earlier (40+) who live in high-transmission neighbourhoods can register and get contacted to book their vaccine appointment on the same day.
+People 18+ who live in high-transmission neighbourhoods can register and get contacted to book their vaccine appointment.

 The COVID-19 vaccine is saving lives.
 Vaccines do more than protect the people getting vaccinated, they also protect everyone around them.
 The more people in a community who are immunized and protected from COVID-19, the harder it is for COVID-19 to spread.